Bridges of York: Bridges over the Foss

-Many of these are unobtrusive modern bridges carrying main roads.
+Many of these are small pedestrian crossings or unobtrusive modern bridges carrying main roads.
 The following are more notable:

 Monk Bridge (1794)

 Monk Bridge is a single-arched ashlar bridge with a span of approximately 6 m.
 It carries traffic between central York and Heworth and was built in 1794 to designs by Peter Atkinson the elder.
 In 1924–6, the bridge was widened and the upper part rebuilt.

 Pedestrian bridge from Foss Island Road to Defra site (1931)

 This cast-iron pedestrian bridge from Foss Islands Road to what is now the Defra site at Peasholme Green was constructed in 1931 by the Monk Bridge Construction Company to improve communications between York's power station and its cooling tower, both now demolished.
 It is locked and not in use.

 Hungate Bridge (2011)

 Opened in September 2011, Hungate bridge is a cable-stayed cycle and foot bridge that links Navigation Road and Palmer Street.
 It has an 26 m span with a single supporting mast on the north bank.

 National Cycle Network Route 658 uses the bridge.
 It is also on the route of the Way of the Roses coast to coast route and is part of York's network of traffic-free cycleways.